 People are personally connected if:

-They are or have been in an intimate personal relationship with each other;
+- In an intimate personal relationship with each other

-They each have or there has been a time when they have had, a parental relationship in relation to the same child (i.e. parents or have PR).
+- They have had, a parental relationship in relation to the same child (i.e. parents or have PR).

 It is important to note that a fact-finding hearing is not regarded as free-standing litigation.
-It always takes place within proceedings to protect a child from abuse or regarding a child’s future welfare.
+Instead, it always takes place within proceedings to protect a child from abuse or regarding a child’s future welfare.

-It must be remembered that a fact-finding hearing is not an opportunity for the parents of children involved in court proceedings to air their grievances against one another.
-We are finding this is often commonplace and something that Courts have to grapple with.
-It is important that matters are focused where there are allegations of domestic violence to ensure that parties are safe and most importantly, the needs of the children are met.
+The fact-finding hearing is not an opportunity for the parents involved in court proceedings to dispute grievances.
+However, we are finding this is often commonplace and something that Courts have to grapple with.
+It is important that matters are focused where there are allegations of domestic violence.
+In this way, parties are safe and most importantly, the needs of the children are met.

-If a fact-finding hearing is to be justified in the first place, the Court must be able to identify how any alleged abusive behaviour is, or maybe, relevant to the determination of the issues between the parties as to the future arrangements for the children.
+If a fact-finding hearing is to be justified in the first place, the Court must be able to identify how any alleged abusive behaviour is, or maybe, relevant to the determination of the issues.
+These are the issues between the parties as to the future arrangements for the children.

-We have recently received guidance from the President of the Family Division in the leading case of Re P (Service on Parent in a Refuge) [2023] EWHC 471 Helen Habershon and Lisa Mckay of Blanchards Law represented the Applicant in the above case, where McFarlane P considered the facts of a case where a mother was in a refuge.
-The case involved the service of location and disclosure orders which had been made against a number of government bodies and named staff at a refuge.
-The refuge applied to vary or discharge the order.
-A summary of the guidance is attached to the judgment attached and is now followed in cases such as these.
+We have recently received guidance from the President of the Family Division in the leading case of Re P (Service on Parent in a Refuge) [2023] EWHC 471 Helen Habershon and Lisa Mckay of Blanchards Law represented the Applicant in the above case.
+In that case, McFarlane P considered the facts of a case where a mother was in a refuge.
+Moreover, the case involved the service of location and disclosure orders which had been made against a number of government bodies and named staff at a refuge.
+The refuge then applied to vary or discharge the order.
+A summary of the guidance is attached to the judgment attached.
+This guidance is now followed in cases such as these.

 Can we help you?
 Please call us on 0333 344 6302 or contact us through our enquiry form.
 All initial enquiries are free and without obligation.